dowjones/factiva-news-python/docs/source/index.rst

 This package simplifies the integration process to the Dow Jones Factiva Analytics services.

-Check out the `Dow Jones Developer Platofrm site <https://developer.dowjones.com>`_ for more information about all available services.
+Check out the `Dow Jones Developer Portal <https://developer.dowjones.com>`_ for more information about all available services.

 .. toctree::
    :maxdepth: 2